mcharouk/aws/Certification/sysops.md

 # WAF

 * regarding AWS managed rules, rules cannot be changed, but action can be changed to count, allowing traffic
+* Sampled requests are available for 6 hours on AWS management console

 # Cloudwatch